CARE ACT 2014

 - people wanting to plan for their future care and support needs;

-- people who become known to the local authority (through referral, including self-referral), at first contact where an assessment of needs is being considered (see Assessment);
+- people who become known to the local authority (through referral, including self-referral), at first contact where an assessment of needs is being considered (see Assessment chapter);

 - people who are assessed by local authority as currently being in need of care and support.
 Advice and information must be offered to these people irrespective of whether they have been assessed as having eligible needs which the local authority must meet;

-- people whose eligible needs for care and support the local authority is currently meeting (whether the local authority is paying for some, all or none of the costs of meeting those needs (see Care and Support Planning);
+- people whose eligible needs for care and support the local authority is currently meeting (whether the local authority is paying for some, all or none of the costs of meeting those needs (see Care and Support Planning chapter);

-- people whose care and support or support plans are being reviewed (see Review of Care and Support Plans);
+- people whose care and support or support plans are being reviewed (see Review of Care and Support Plans chapter);

 - family members and carers of adults with care and support needs, (or those who are likely to develop care and support needs).
-Local authorities are expected to have regard to the importance of identifying carers and take action to reduce their needs for support (see Assessment);
+Local authorities are expected to have regard to the importance of identifying carers and take action to reduce their needs for support (see Assessment chapter);

-- adults who are subject to adult safeguarding concerns (see Adult Safeguarding);
+- adults who are subject to adult safeguarding concerns (see Adult Safeguarding chapter);

 - care and support staff who have contact with and provide information and advice as part of their jobs.